8l/scc/cc1/ir.md

 ### Type declarations ###

 Some declarations need a previous declaration of the types involved in the variable declaration.
-In the case of structs and unions a '(' means that begins a list of members of the last type declaration (the front end must ensure that '(; only can follow struct/union declarations).
+In the case of members, they form part of the last struct or union declared.

 For example the next code: